-Insurance companies are sure to differ in how they define some of these terms, by the way, so be sure to check the fine print of any related contract—or talk with an agent or broker--before you sign on the dotted line.
+Insurance companies are sure to differ in how they define some of these terms.
+So be sure to check the fine print of any related contract before you sign on the dotted line.

 This kind of coverage provides payments, typically on a weekly or monthly basis, if a covered injury or illness disables you in some way.

-Also sometimes called “Hospital Confinement Indemnity Coverage,” this kind of insurance pays out if you find yourself in a hospital for whatever reason.
+These are sometimes called “Hospital Confinement Indemnity Coverage.”
+This kind of insurance pays out if you find yourself in a hospital for whatever reason.

 How much of your hospital stay--or any associated costs--is covered, though, will depend on the kind of policy you purchase.

-For example, some of these “hospital confinement” policies require that you stay at least one night in a hospital before you can receive a benefit, while other plans allow you to receive a benefit even if you have an out-patient procedure.
+Some “hospital confinement” policies require that you stay at least one night in a hospital before you can receive a benefit.
+Other plans allow you to receive a benefit even if you have an out-patient procedure.
 Also, others may help pay for stays in skilled nursing facilities or even home care.

-Accidents happen, as do injuries, illnesses, and other health issues that can result in you or a loved one being placed in an assisted living community or a skilled-nursing facility or even requiring at-home assistance for a period of time.
+There are many reasons you or a loved one being placed in an assisted living community or a skilled-nursing facility.
 Long-term care coverage can ease some of the costs associated with these “extended care” situations.

-Although Medicare pays the majority of the healthcare costs for people aged 65 and older (or those who are younger than 65 and receiving Social Security disability benefits) it doesn’t pay all of them.
-This coverage can help fill that gap.
+Although Medicare pays the majority of the healthcare costs for people aged 65 and older it doesn’t pay all of them.
+This coverage, also called Medigap or MedSup, can help fill that gap.